K-Scorpio/scorpiosec/content/en/posts/Forced-Hiatus.md

 And that was it.

-Something as simple as that became enough for me — not because I wasn’t feeling crushed by the weight of all those challenges, but because I actually started to believe that no matter what, God was in my corner.
+Something as simple as that became enough for me, not because I wasn’t feeling crushed by the weight of all those challenges, but because I actually started to believe that no matter what, God was in my corner.
 ```
 If God got me, I'm good.
 ```